Biblical Bowing

 · Over in fabulous ghettos they started flipping their head up instead of tipping their head down when greeting their “boys,” (oh, they are so poor over in the ghetto aren’t they!)

-· We are convinced that there is something completely inappropriate and shameful about this barbaric practice
+· We are convinced that there is something completely inappropriate and shameful about this “barbaric practice”, but whose right?

 · We think it destroys our “inner child” because it is plainly anathema to self-esteem and self confidence